Search

 UnitedHealthcare Community Plan of Arizona would like to encourage our provider community using EVV to have a policy in place outlining their process for following all of the provider requirements, as specified in AMPM 540.
 A policy may be essential in the future for potential review and auditing purposes.

-For Sandata Aggregator account access, your agency must have an EVV contact on file.
+For Aggregator account access, your agency must have an EVV contact on file.
 You can find details in our EVV Contact Add/Update User Manual.
 You can also use this process if you need to update your EVV contact or if you are using an Alternate EVV vendor.

 AHCCCS